tpascarella/sr50/docs/kpis/runway.md

 :::tip

-This tells you how secure you are right now.
+Runway tells you how secure you are right now.

 :::